- South American Proverb

 Packaged and commercially made broth (labeled as "stock") from the grocery store cannot compare to natural homemade broths.
-The stock you find in grocery stories is cooked at high heat for a much shorter amount of time, is processed and often contains useless or unhealthy ingredients and chemicals.
+The stock you find in grocery stories is cooked at high heat for a much shorter amount of time, is processed and often contains useless or unhealthy ingredients and chemical additives.
 Homemade broth is slow cooked on low heat (which increases nutrient density and availability), is pure and contains no junk ingredients or artificial chemicals.

 WHAT ARE THE BENEFITS OF BONE BROTH?